 Staff at the clinic will teach the patient and their caregiver how to care for your central line (which will stay in place for at least 6 months after your transplant), how to watch for and prevent infections, and other ways to care

-Recovery from a stem cell transplant can be slow.
+Recovery from a bone marrow transplant can be slow.
 It takes 6 to 12 months to recover normal blood cell levels and immune function.
 During this time, it's important to take steps to reduce the risk of infection, get plenty of rest, and follow the doctor’s instructions about medicines and checkups.

 What is the life expectancy after a bone marrow transplant?